nafismahmud181/HR-Portal/README_PNG_BACKGROUNDS.md

 - **Quality Checks**: Verify image quality and text readability
 - **User Feedback**: Gather feedback on background usability

+## Performance Tips

+### For Faster Generation
+- Use Standard quality for drafts
+- Optimize background image size
+- Close other browser tabs
+- Use modern browsers (Chrome, Firefox, Edge)

+### For Best Quality
+- Use Ultra HD for final documents
+- Ensure high-resolution background images
+- Allow sufficient processing time
+- Use PNG format for best results

 This system gives you complete control over your document appearance while maintaining the convenience of automated data filling.
-Your background image becomes the template, ensuring perfect formatting and branding consistency.
+Your background image becomes the template, ensuring perfect formatting and branding consistency. **Choose the quality level that best fits your needs** - from fast drafts to print-ready professional documents.